-Students in residence at the university who wish to earn credits at another institution must obtain pre-approval for the courses to be completed.
+Students in residence at the university who wish to earn credits at another institution must obtain preapproval for the courses to be completed.
 In the absence of such pre-approval, credits earned at other institutions may not be used to fulfill FSU degree requirements.
-To obtain approval for study at another institution, students should consult their department chair.
+To obtain approval for study at another institution, students must consult their department chair to ensure the course will transfer.
+Once the course is completed, the student must submit the official transcript to the Office of the Registrar.